gary443211/eurobot-2024-onboard-cam/README.md

 ![system construction](images/intro-1.png)

-The following gragh show a more detailed look of the system ROS construction, including receiving start and ready signals from the main robot system, collecting camera informations and sending pose informations back to the robot.
+The following gragh shows a more detailed look of the system ROS construction, including receiving start and ready signals from the main robot system, collecting camera informations and sending pose informations back to the robot.

 ![system ros construction](images/intro-2.png)